nachocz/Taxonomy-of-deformable-object-shape-control/README.md

 - What's the object's dependence on specific or specialised sensors and actuators?: (low, medium or high; specify suitable types of sensors and actuators)
   - Discuss the dependence on specific or specialised sensors or actuators.
 Different objects may require various levels of sensor or actuator sophistication to be accurately perceived or controlled.
     - Low Dependency: The object can be perceived with generic sensors (*e.g., standard RGB-D cameras, basic tactile sensors*).
-    - Medium Dependency: The object requires moderately specialised sensors (*e.g., infrared sensors, ultrasonic sensors*).
+    - Medium Dependency: The object requires moderately specialised sensors (*e.g., infra-red sensors, ultrasonic sensors*).
     - High Dependency: The object requires highly specialised sensors (*e.g., medical imaging sensors like MRI or CT scanners, specialised tomographs*).
 </details>